Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 - Support: Online guides and community forums

-The free plan lets you invite guests who don't have Google accounts, and you can join meetings right from your browser.
-This makes it great for casual use, but even small businesses can benefit from it.
+The free plan lets you invite guests who do not have Google accounts, and you can join meetings right from your browser.
+This makes it great for casual use, though even small businesses can benefit from it.

-PRO TIP: If you want extra features like session recordings, AI summaries, or meeting notes without paying for an entire Google Workspace Subscription, we can help.
-MeetGeek is a smart meeting assistant that automatically joins your calls on Google Meet, Zoom, or Microsoft Teams, records them, and writes clear summaries, even highlighting key points and action items.
+PRO TIP: If you want extra features like session recordings, AI summaries, or meeting notes without paying for a full Google Workspace subscription, MeetGeek can help.
+It is a smart meeting assistant that automatically joins your calls on Google Meet, Zoom, or Microsoft Teams, records them, and writes clear summaries that highlight key points and action items.

-And the best part?
-All your meeting records are stored neatly in one place, so you can find whatever you need in seconds.
-Start your free plan today!
+Every recording is stored neatly in one place, so you can find whatever you need in seconds.

 - Price: $7 per user per month